 Pooled gRNA screens also inform gRNA prediction algorithms.
 Observations, such as the effects of gRNA sequence, position, and accessibility, have enabled the iterative and comprehensive identification of highly active gRNAs.
 [11, 12] This has led to the development of highly active and compact (i.e., fewer gRNAs per gene) gRNA libraries for CRISPRi and CRISPRa.
 Ultimately, compact CRISPR libraries reduce the number of cells needed to perform genome-scale screens.

 The Sigma-Aldrich® suite of functional genomics solutions includes optimized, whole-genome gRNA libraries for CRISPRi and CRISPRa as well as custom gRNA design services for individual targets and large-scale libraries.
-Discover a detailed protocol for pooled CRISPRa screening.
+Discover detailed protocols for CRISPRi and CRISPRa screening.

 CRISPRa and CRISPRi Compared to Competing Technologies